How are some sea mollusks able to chew rocks without destroying their teeth?

 An Atomic Image of Your Teeth

 They used atom-probe tomography (APT) to uncover the strange hybrid substance.
 The technique reconstructs a substance atom-by-atom at a sub-nanometer 3D resolution.
-There are fewer than 12 APT machines in the nation, and they’re typically not used to scan organic matter, so some people thought that scanning a substance composed of both organic and inorganic matter would not work.
+There are fewer than 12 APT machines in the nation, and they’re typically not used to scan organic matter, so some people thought that scanning a substance composed of both organic and inorganic matter wouldn’t work.

 The scientists took small samples from the surface of an Eastern beaded chiton mollusk’s tooth.
 These samples were sharpened into tips with an ion beam tool.
 Science Daily explains the following process this way: